Prag8855/aab/content/glossary/﻿Hundesteuermarke.md

 ---
-Title: What is a ﻿Hundesteuermarke?
+Title: What is a Hundesteuermarke?
-German_term: ﻿Hundesteuermarke
+German_term: Hundesteuermarke
 English_term: Dog tax collar tag
 Description: The Hundesteuermarke is a dog tag you get when you register your dog Finanzamt.
 Date_created: 2020-12-17